CaptainFact/captain-fact-frontend/app/static/assets/help/en/ambassadors.md

 #### 👥 You are members of our community

-May it be on the site or the [Discord](https://discord.gg/2Qd7hMz), you can gauge the community's grievances, redact the chat and help maintain a safe and healthy atmosphere on the platform.
+May it be on the site or the [Discord](https://discord.gg/2Qd7hMz), you can gauge the community's grievances, moderate the chat and help maintain a safe and healthy atmosphere on the platform.

 #### 🔁 You are managing yourself